sonic-net/SONiC/doc/ifa-hld.md

 Attribute    : { <name> | all }
 The command is used to show TAM collector information.

-3. Command   : show tam-int-ifa status
-The command is used to show current status of IFA: deviceid, number of flows and collectors, feature status.

-4. Command   : show tam-int-ifa flow
+3. Command   : show tam-int-ifa flow
 Attribute(s) : { <name> | all }
 The command is used to display configured IFA flow information.

-5. Command   : show tam-int-ifa statistics
-Attribute(s) : { <flow> | all }
-The command is used to display IFA statistics per/all flow(s)
 #### 3.6.2.3 Debug Commands
 N/A